Dec 6, 2022

 HOW TO: Affiliate Marketing for Creators

-Need an extra revenue stream?
-As a content creator, you already have an engaged audience that trusts your opinion.
-With that audience loyalty, Affiliate Marketing may be the perfect next revenue stream for you to dive into.
 Affiliate Marketing is a great way to make money by promoting brand’s products and services.
-We’ll discuss how affiliate marketing works, the benefits of its income stream, and how to get started with your own affiliate marketing side-hustle.
 So whether you've never heard the word "affiliate" before or you've been waiting to learn more, let us show you the ins and outs of adding an affiliate program to your business.

 What is affiliate marketing?